 Associate Professor, Marketing; Marketing Group Chair; MBA Marketing Career Track Chair

-Assistant Professor, Supply Chain and Information Management Systems
+Associate Professor, Supply Chain and Information Management Systems

 See all faculty who regularly teach in the MS in Business Analytics program.